afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 `safeStr""` is just like `s""` in scala, but it is type safe and _allows only_ types that has a safe instance.

 But don't worry.
-If you have a case class, the macros in `Safe.scala` will automatically derive it's safe instance as far as all the individual fields has `Safe` instance.
+If you have a case class, the macros in `Safe.scala` will automatically derive it's safe instance.
+More on this later.

 To understand more on the concepts and usages, please go through: